Arshdeep00001/ultimate-shell-scripting-linux-guide/07-process-management/README.md

 - `ps aux | nl` – View all running processes along with a line number
 - `ps aux | wc -l` – to get a word count of all the running processes
 - `ps -ef` – View all running processes (it shows CPU utilisation but doesn't show Memory utilisation)
-- `ps aux | grep java` – to search for a process running Java (or you can mention any other keyword you wish to search) The above command will show atleast one line output which will show the process for the above command with java keyword even if there is no process that is running java.
+- `ps aux | grep java` – to search for a process running Java (or you can mention any other keyword you wish to search).
+The above command will show atleast one line output which will show the process for the above command with java keyword even if there is no process that is running java.
 So, to avoid that, we can use the below command
 - `ps aux | grep java | grep -v grep` – here -v grep removes the grep word. -v is used to remove/ignore something